wpgp/wpgpDownloadPy/README.md

 Installation
 ------------

-It is recommended to create a new virtual environment using a modern python interpreter (>3.6) to isolate your installations from your default interpreter.
+It is recommended to create a new virtual environment with a modern python interpreter (>3.6) to isolate your installations from your default interpreter.

-For more information please see Python's ve (virtual enviroment) tutorial [here][1].
+For more information on what is a virtual enviroment (ve), you can check Python's tutorial on the subject [here][1].

-Using pip, one can install the package directly from github
+Using pip, one can install the package directly from github :

 ```bash
 pip install git+https://github.com/wpgp/wpgpDownloadPy